ICRR Variables and Data Dictionary

 Click here to access the data dictionary

-Click here for a summary of how the data dictionary was developed (full details to be made available soon).
+Click here for a summary of how the data dictionary was developed, as well as the registry itself.

 You will see in the file the source of data (program or patient) in blue font, and assessment point (pre CR, post-CR or 1 year) in yellow highlight.
 Please note there is also a program survey which assesses structural program indicators (see here) to reduce any redundancy in variables to enter.